Episode 1: Dr. Shannon Waters in the Cowichan

 "There are so many ways that we're connected [to the river], which I don't think we really label and value."Listen to "Podcast Trailer" on Spreaker.

-Join Danielle as she sits down with Dr. Shannon Waters, medical health officer for the Cowichan Valley region, a member of Stz’uminus First Nation and Cowichan Watershed Board member.
+Join Danielle as she sits down with Dr. Shannon Waters, medical health officer for the Cowichan Valley region, a member of Stz’uminus First Nation and Cowichan Watershed Board member to discuss the connection between watersheds and human health.

 Don't miss an episode.